 Payments to Individual CustomerCapital

-With Individual CustomerCapital, you, as a rule, get at least the same return every year as the return PFA generates on the shareholders’ equity before tax.
-If you had CustomerCapital in 2018, the return was 10 % before pension yield tax.
+With Individual CustomerCapital, you, as a rule, get at least the same return every year as the interest PFA generates on the shareholders’ equity before tax.
+If you had CustomerCapital in 2018, the interest was 10 % before pension yield tax.

-For 2019, the expected annual return on Individual CustomerCapital is 10 % before pension yield tax.
-PFA Pension has decided that - at present, only for 2019 – the entire annual return will be distributed to the pension savings through a single addition of interest in April 2020 (provided that you still have your pension plan with PFA Pension at that time).
+For 2019, the expected annual interest on Individual CustomerCapital is 10 % before pension yield tax.
+PFA Pension has decided that - at present, only for 2019 – the entire annual interest will be distributed to the pension savings through a single addition of interest in April 2020 (provided that you still have your pension plan with PFA Pension at that time).

 |Interest on individual CustomerCapital, per cent before pension yield tax